310mc/https-310mc.github.io-tl/source/_posts/submarine/minitalk/chiaki_1.md

 {% img /img/es/eventstory/submarine/minitalk_chiaki1_1.jpg %}

 {% bubble Chiaki %}
-Heheh, there’s Okinawa souvenirs here!
+Heheh, there are Okinawa souvenirs here!

 Oh, Sengoku, they have a handful of mascots.
 Which do you think would suit Takamine?